scellecs/morpeh/README.md

 bool hasHealthComponent = healthStash.Has(entity);

-//delete all components that type from the world healthStash.RemoveAll();
+//delete all HealthComponent from the world (affects all entities) healthStash.RemoveAll();

 bool healthStashIsEmpty = healthStash.IsEmpty();